A New Non-archimedean Metric on Persistent Homology: Experiments

 \section{Experiments}

-To determine if our research is sound, we performed numerical experiments\footnote{All of the computational tools we use in this section comes from the \textbf{dendextend} package~\cite{galili2015dendextend} and \textbf{vegan} package~\cite{veganRpackage} of the R programming language.
-For the map, we used Generic Mapping Tools~\cite{gmt6visualization}.} to compare the dendograms we obtained from the Euclidean distance and the dendograms we obtained from the cophenetic distance for the zeroth persistent homology.
+To determine if our research is sound, we performed numerical experiments\footnote{The computational tools we use in this section are as follows: To compare dendrograms, we use tools come from the \textbf{dendextend}~\cite{galili2015dendextend} and \textbf{vegan}~\cite{veganRpackage} packages of the R programming language~\cite{R}.
+For the map of Turkey, we used Generic Mapping Tools~\cite{gmt6visualization}.
+To compute cophenetic distance matrix we used SageMath~\cite{sagemath}.
+In order to compute and visualize clusters, we used python programming language~\cite{python} and its \textbf{scikit-learn} library~\cite{sklearn}.} on synthetic and different real datasets.
+Statistically, we compare the dendrograms we obtained from the Euclidean distance and the dendrograms we obtained from the cophenetic distance for the zeroth persistent homology.
+Also, this statistically comparison methods is done for various distance metrics, too.
+On the other hand, we evaluate the clustering measurements from hierarchical clustering algorithm by changing the metrics on different datasets.
 In this section, we are going to summarize these experiments.